 I’ve always heard great things about Sweden’s capital, but somehow I was never drawn to actually explore it.
 Or maybe it was the price tag linked to the Northern part of Europe that somehow kept me away.
 Or the fact that I had visited Oslo some years ago and was not really impressed and found the city cold, grey and dull (pretty much like I was at that stage in time).
-But a few months ago, on a whim, I decided to buy a plane ticket and spend three days in Stockholm.
+But a few months ago, on a whim, I decided to buy a plane ticket and spend 3 days in Stockholm.

 What would I say now that I’m back?
 I’d say I’m sorry I’ve waited so long to go and that I’m sorry I’ve only spent three days in Stockholm.
-The city and its surroundings really had me at Hello!
+The city and its surroundings really had me at “Hello!”

-Three days in Stockholm // The best place to stay in Stockholm
+The best place to stay in Stockholm

 For me, the best place to stay in any city should tick the following boxes:

 - Proximity to the tourist attractions or at least really close to a metro/bus stop so that I won’t have to spend a lot of time getting to the “it” places.

 - Great service – from the moment of the booking up until the checkout.

 - Good facilities – depending on the destination, I always try to choose hotels that offer access to SPA, gym or a great rooftop bar/restaurant.